the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_3_django_templating/_index.md

 Now that we have data about our tasks, we can create HTML elements for each of them.
 The HTML for each task looks very similar, and we know what to do when we see repetitive code: use a for loop!
-The Django template language provides a for loop to repeat HTML code multiple times:
+The Django template language provides a for loop to repeat HTML code multiple times.

 {{< code-action >}} Insert a for loop in `dashboardView.html` to repeat the task HTML for each task in our data: